lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Integer

 ##### Description
-This keyword controls the number of k-points in y-direction for the phonon calculations.
+This keyword controls the number of k-points in the y-direction for the phonon calculations.

 #### Default
 3